 Although fear can be helpful at times, it can inhibit your judgment, fine and complex motor skills (freeze effect), metabolic process and circulation.
 To counteract these feelings, use the STOP acronym.

 Stop as soon as you realize you might be lost.
 Do not wander around until you’re exhausted.
-If you deviate from your path, you might find yourself in hazardous terrain and make it harder for searchers to find you.
-Take a rest, stay warm, eat and drink, and move onto Think.
+If you deviate from your path, you might find yourself in hazardous terrain and actually make it harder for searchers to find you.
+Take a rest, stay warm, eat and drink, and move on to Think.

 Think.
 You need to call 9-1-1 ASAP to let people know you are lost.
 The RCMP will connect with Whistler SAR (there is no charge for these volunteers to come to your aid) and they will get to you as quickly as possible.